AryaAkhil/Image-Classification-Shapes-Part2/README.md

 ### Overview:
 This repository aims to showcase use of Viola and Mybinder to create a web application to classify shapes into squares, triangles or circles.
+The app can successfully classify hand drawn or pictorial shapes into squares, circles or triangles.
+Try it yourself.

 ### Data Source:
 https://www.kaggle.com/cactus3/basicshapes